enp2116/p8105_final_project_enp_si_fir_yh/p8105_fp_proposal.md

 Our anticipated data sources are the `castaway_details` and `castaways` datasets[^2] from the `survivoR` package,[^3] which has data from all seasons of the U.S. T.V. show Survivor.
+- Unique information for each castaway includes gender, date of birth, occupation, race, ethnicity, and personality data from `castaway_details`.
+- Season and demographic information about each castaway from `castaways`.

 ### The planned analyses / visualizations / coding challenges: